NJ Workers’ Compensation Lawyer

 If your Workers’ Compensation claim is denied, or if you are not happy with the amount or type of benefits you were awarded, you should not lose hope.
 An experienced attorney like Andrew Calcagno may be able to help you file an appeal and get a reversal of the negative decision.
 The appeals process in these cases is incredibly complicated but Mr. Calcagno will put his years of experience to work for you.

-Free Consultation with an Aggressive Workers’ Comp Lawyer in Cranford, Kenilworth and Summit, New Jersey
+Free Consultation with an Aggressive Workers’ Compensation Attorney in Cranford, Elizabeth, and Newark, New Jersey

 Whether you are thinking about filing a Workers’ Compensation claim, pursuing a Workers’ Compensation settlement or want to appeal a Workers’ Compensation decision, the first thing you should do is speak with a skilled lawyer so you can better understand all of your legal options.
-Andrew Calcagno is an experienced Workers’ Compensation lawyer who has helped countless injured workers throughout NJ, including Union, Middlesex, Essex, Hudson, Monmouth, Morris and Somerset counties.
+Andrew Calcagno is an experienced Workers’ Compensation lawyer who has helped countless injured workers throughout NJ, including Union County, Middlesex County, Essex County, Hudson County, Monmouth County, Morris County, and Somerset County.

 If you have sustained a workplace injury, contact Mr. Calcagno today to discuss your case or schedule a free consultation at his office in Cranford, New Jersey.
 All Workers’ Comp and personal injury cases are taken on a contingency basis.
 If we don’t win damages for you, you don’t pay.